miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 ## Thermal Regulation (2 charges)
 As an action unit that hold this module can absorb 3d8 point of energy from its surrounding and can burst the energy.
 Each unit in 15 foot radius cone must make [DC 8 + Module Level + Unit's Level] Dexterity saving throw.
 An unit energy then absorbed and takes that many as a cold damage or half as much on a successful one.

 A unit that hold this module then can store that many of energy and as a bonus action can burst that energy into 15-foot radius cone.
 Each unit in its area must make another Dexterity saving throw.
-An unit takes that many as a fire damage or half as much on a successful one.
+An unit takes that many as a fire damage or half as much on a successful one

 # Magnetic Module (M3)